 Regulating emotions can be difficult for any child, those with more of a natural inclination to anger can have an especially difficult time.
-It is our job as parents to find ways to not only help them calm down when becoming upset, but to help them learn to calm down anywhere and in any given situation.
+It is our job as parents to find ways to not only help our angry child calm down when becoming upset, but to help them learn to calm down anywhere and in any given situation.
 Let’s face it, a large part of parenting is preparing our kids to be on their own in school for a majority of the day.

 1. Be sympathetic.